 - A tester.
 Works with CRM, sets various tasks, tests stability and functionality, pushes all buttons and clicks all links.
 Possible role: QA engineer.

 It’s OK if you share responsibilities between in-company specialists and the vendor’s representatives.
 For example, CRM providers can appoint IT managers and testers while you find fans and skeptics in your own team.
 More important, they have to work together and understand each other perfectly.

 Good Health Insurance CRM and Where to Find Them

-Basically, CRM for insurance agents divides into two categories:
+Basically, CRM for insurance agents falls into one of two categories:

 - Bespoke software.
-Instead, such software is fully customizable.
-Developers create each CRM for insurance agents from scratch by inserting only desired modules including enterprise-grade tools, marketing and engagement solutions, and so on.
+This software is fully customizable.
+Developers create each CRM for insurance agents from scratch by inserting only desired modules, including enterprise-grade tools, marketing and engagement solutions, and so on.
 By ordering a bespoke system, clients save time and money.

-In the next section, we will look at custom interfaces in details.
+In the next section, we will look at custom interfaces in detail.
 For now, remember that both software types are viable if they meet the business objectives.
 Buy a ready-made product, and you will get access to best practices with the most popular modules.
-However, insurance selling systems reviews claim that these solutions are more profitable in the long run.
+However, reviews of insurance selling systems claim that custom solutions are more profitable in the long run.
 Thus, we are going to focus on them now.